jmgilman/rustify/README.md

 ## Advanced Usage

-This examples demonstrates the complexity available using the full suite of options offered by the macro:
+This examples demonstrates the complexity available using the full suite of options offered by the macro (this requires the `middleware` feature):

 ```rust
 use bytes::Bytes;